ank232/DevelopmentOrg/progress.md

   - [X] Invoice
   - [X] Payment
   - [X] Line Item

-- [ ] Define Custom Fields on Objects:
-  - [ ] Invoice: Status, Total Amount, Due Date, Customer, etc.
-  - [ ] Payment: Amount, Date, Invoice Reference, etc.
-  - [ ] Line Item: Product, Quantity, Unit Price, Tax, etc.

-- [ ] Set Up Record Relationships:
-  - [ ] Create Lookup or Master-Detail relationships between objects.

 - [ ] Create Lightning Web Components:
-  - [ ] Create LWC for Invoice Creation and Editing.
+  - [x] Create LWC for Invoice Creation.
-  - [ ] Create LWC for Payment Recording.
+  - [x] Create LWC for Payment Recording.
-  - [ ] Create LWC for Line Item Management.
+  - [x] Create LWC for Line Item Creation.
+  - [x] Create LWC for Refund Recording.
+  - [ ] Utility Buttons on Invoice to Delete or void any invoice
+  - [x] Overriding Invoice Record Page with LWC (Related Lists)

 - [ ] Implement Apex Classes:
   - [X] Create Apex Controller for LWCs.
   - [X] Implement Apex methods for CRUD operations.

+- [ ] Triggers:
+  -[x] Trigger to prevent Deletion of any account that has draft Invoices.
+  -[ ] Trigger to prevent deletion of any invoice which is pending or paid -[x] Trigger to restrict update on any invoice and on related LineItems when its paid -[ ] When a Payment is Recorded Update the Payment Date on the Invoice Object with the Current Date.

 ## User Interface